 Each week I will provide my favorite chalk and Dark Horse plays for the upcoming DraftKings DFS slate.

-This week I will provide an overview of the course before I highlight my favorite Dark Horses and DraftKings plays for the 2023 RBC Canadian Open.
+This week I will highlight my favorite DraftKings plays for the 2023 RBC Heritage.

 A value play is determined by a golfer being underpriced or coming in at lower ownership.
 I’ll also establish who will be the most rostered on the slate; also known as the “chalk”.